yzhangcs/post/README.md

   --bpnn                use bpnn
   --lstm                use lstm
   --char                use char representation
-  --bi                  use bidirectional lstm --embed, -e           use pretrained embedding file --file FILE, -f FILE  set where to store the model --threads THREADS, -t THREADS
+  --file FILE, -f FILE  set where to store the model --threads THREADS, -t THREADS
                         set max num of threads